TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 20/1 Kings 20.18.md

 ---

-And he said, Whether they are come out for peace, take them alive, or whether they are come out for war, take them alive.
+He said, "If they have come out for peace, take them alive; or if they have come out for war, take them alive."